mangled/MangledMud/readme.md

 Install
 -------

-The code has been tested on Linux, Mac and Windows.
-For Linux and Mac we used `ruby 1.9.2p290` (through RVM) and `ruby 1.9.3-p125` on windows with the associated dev. kit installed.
+The code has been tested on Linux, Mac and Windows (using [dev.](https://github.com/oneclick/rubyinstaller/wiki/Development-Kit) kit) with `ruby 1.9.2p290`.

 Pull the code from here, in the main directory: